 - Use simple organizational tools.
 Bundle related papers together with clips, use trays for current papers or files (labeled “next week,” this week,” etc.), and keep pens and pencils in a cup.
 Take time every day to recycle or shred old paperwork you don’t need anymore.
 It takes less time do a little every day rather than having a pile that builds up.

 - At the end of each day, before you step away from your desk, clear it off and put everything away in its proper place.
 Wipe off your desk with cleaner or just plain water.
-Then next day that you walk towards the desk, you are going to feel ready to go.
+Then next day you walk towards the desk, you are going to feel ready to go.

 A clutter-free desk makes for a clutter-free mind.
 You will find that it takes less time, in the long run, to stay organized.